vsiddesh/cp-cfk-examples/cp-azure-aks-deploy/README.rst

      kubectl apply -f flink-env.yaml

 #.
 Create a new Azure storage account and provision a container on it.
-Update blob properties in flink-app.yaml
+Update below blob properties in flink-app.yaml:

    ::

      state.checkpoints.dir: wasbs://<container>@<storage-account>.blob.core.windows.net/checkpoint/